Analysis of a splitting scheme for a class of nonlinear stochastic Schr\"odinger equations: Introduction

 Deterministic Schr\"{o}dinger equations are widely used within physics, plasma physics or nonlinear optics, see for instance \cite{MR1696311, agrawal2007nonlinear, MR1087449, MR1273317}.
 In certain physical situations it may be appropriate to incorporate some randomness into the model.
 One possibility is to add a driving random force and obtain a stochastic partial differential equation (SPDE) of the form

 considered for $x\in\mathbb{T}^d$, the $d$-dimensional torus, with periodic boundary conditions.
 The nonlinearity $F$ and the white noise $\xi$ are described in details below.
 See Equation~\eqref{sse} for the formulation of this problem as a stochastic evolution equation.
-See for example \cite{MR1425880,Theoreticalnumericalaspectsstochasticnonlinear, effectonnoise, AStochasticNonlinearSchrodingerEquation, MR2268663} and references therein for further details and applications.
-The nonlinearities we shall consider encompass for instance the case of an external potential or of a nonlocal interaction cubic nonlinearity.
-Such long-range interaction is defined as the convolution of an interaction kernel with the density function $|u|^2$ and is a smooth version of the Schr\"odinger--Poisson equation.
-Such nonlinearities are used in modeling deterministic problems arising in quantum physics, chemistry, materials sciences, and biology \cite{MR3348493,bddl}.
-However, the case of power-law nonlinearities cannot be treated by the techniques employed in this paper.
+The stochastic nonlinear Schr\"odinger equations are used as nonlocal models of wave propagation in several physical applications, see for example~\cite{ AStochasticNonlinearSchrodingerEquation,effectonnoise,MR1954077, MR2135313,MR2268663,Theoreticalnumericalaspectsstochasticnonlinear,MR1425880} and references therein for further details and applications.
+The nonlinearities we shall consider encompass for instance the cases of an external potential $F(x,u)=V(x)u$ and of a nonlocal interaction cubic nonlinearity $F(x,u)=(V\star |u|^2)u$.
+The latter nonlocal interaction function is defined using the convolution of a sufficiently regular interaction kernel $V$ with the density function $|u|^2$.
+The stochastic models that we consider have a structure similar to those of the deterministic Schr\"odinger--Poisson equations or Hartree equations, which are simplified models for fundamental equations in quantum transport where nonlocal interaction terms appear, see for instance \cite{MR1087449,MR1273317} and references therein.
+Such nonlinearities are also used in modeling deterministic problems arising in quantum physics, chemistry, materials sciences, and biology, see for instance~\cite{MR3348493,bddl}.
+Nonlocal interaction terms for deterministic models can be obtained by mean-field limits starting from many body systems, see for instance \cite{MR3475664,MR1890644}.
+We are not aware of similar derivation for stochastic models.
+Regarding the numerical treatment of nonlocal interaction terms for Schr\"odinger equations with white noise dispersion, we refer to the recent article \cite{MR4400428}.

+It is worth mentioning that the error analysis below requires stringent regularity assumptions on the interaction kernel $V$.
+These conditions are not satisfied, for instance, for the Schr\"odinger--Poisson case (where $F(x,u)=\pm(\frac{1}{4\pi|x|}\star |u|^2)u$), for the cubic case (where $F(x,u)=\pm|u|^2u$) or the more general power-law case (where $F(x,u)=\pm|u|^{2\sigma}u$ with $\sigma>0$).
+Note that some of the techniques presented below may be used to study numerical schemes for such nonlinearities.
+This is left for possible future works.